 Our primary need for liquidity is to fund working capital requirements, capital expenditures, lease obligations and for general corporate purposes.
-Our future contractual obligations are further discussed in "-Contractual Obligations and Commitments" below.
+Our future contractual obligations are further discussed in the "Contractual Obligations and Commitments" section below.
+We finance our liquidity needs using a combination of our existing cash and cash equivalents balances and cash arising from operating activities.

-We finance our liquidity needs using a combination of cash and cash equivalents balances, cash provided from operating activities and, to a lesser extent, available borrowings under the new credit facility we entered into in July 2023 as further detailed in "-Indebtedness" below.
-As of December 31, 2023, we had CHF 494.6 million of cash and cash equivalents and CHF 496.2 million of net working capital, compared with CHF 371.0 million of cash and cash equivalents, of which CHF 129.5 million was restricted, and CHF 459.2 million of net working capital as of December 31, 2022.
-As at December 31, 2023 and 2022, 94.6% and 90.4%, respectively, of our cash and cash equivalents were held at banks that are deemed systemically important financial institutions, with remaining balances in banks with an investment grade rating.
-Movements in cash and net working capital are discussed below in "-Cash Flows".
+As of December 31, 2024, we had CHF 924.3 million of cash and cash equivalents and CHF 498.9 million of net working capital, compared to CHF 494.6 million of cash and cash equivalents and CHF 496.2 million of net working capital as of December 31, 2023.
+As of December 31, 2024 and 2023, 97.7% and 94.6% of our cash and cash equivalents, respectively, were held at banks that are deemed systemically important financial institutions, with remaining balances in banks with an investment grade rating.
+Movements in cash and net working capital are discussed in the "Cash Flows" section below.

-We believe our existing cash and cash equivalent balances, cash flow from operations and bank overdraft facilities will be sufficient to meet the net working capital and capital expenditure needs for at least the next 12 months.
+We believe our existing cash and cash equivalent balances and cash flows from operations will be sufficient to meet our net working capital, lease obligations, capital expenditures and other general corporate needs for at least the next twelve months.
+Additionally, on July 7, 2023, we entered into a CHF 700 million multicurrency credit facility, which we have not drawn cash from on as of December 31, 2024 and December 31, 2023.
 Refer to "-Indebtedness" for further details.
 Our long-term capital requirements may vary materially from those currently planned and will depend on many factors, including the rate of net sales growth, the timing and extent of spending on research and development efforts and other growth initiatives such as our retail store expansion, the expansion of sales and marketing activities, the timing of new products, and overall economic conditions.

-To the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements, we may be required to seek additional equity or debt financing.
+To the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements, we may be required to draw from our credit facility mentioned above, or seek additional equity or debt financing.
 The sale of additional equity would result in additional dilution to shareholders.
-The incurrence of debt financing would result in debt service obligations, and the instruments governing such debt could provide for operating and financing covenants that may restrict our operations.
+The incurrence of additional debt financing would result in additional debt service obligations, and the instruments governing such debt could provide for operating and financing covenants that may restrict our operations.
 There can be no assurances that we will be able to raise additional capital on terms that are attractive to us or at all.
 The inability to raise capital would adversely affect our ability to achieve our business objectives.